front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 To do so, you will need to call the method `trackEvent` from `web/utils/analytics`.

-For instance, let's say that you are building a grocery store and that you have created Recipe pages that display displays at the end the list of ingredients needed for the current recipe.
-Below this list, you have a created a button that adds all the ingredients to the cart of the user, and you want to know if this button is useful and if the users click on it.
+For instance, let's say that you are building a grocery store and that you have created Recipe pages that display a list of ingredients needed for the current recipe.
+Below this list, you have a created a button that adds all the ingredients to the cart of the user, and you want to know if this button is useful and if users click on it.

 The button would likely be a component that would look like this: